Technigo/project-react-native-app/README.md

 ## The project

 The app is divided in to two parts - One for todays information and one for the weekly information.
-I have worked with styled components and chose to seperate them in to containers, texts and button instead of one for the different screen types.
+I have worked with styled components and chose to seperate them in to containers, texts and button instead of having one styling component for the different screen types.
 In this way I could reuse the same styling components in both of the screens.

 I used the react native pedometer - expo sensors.
 I used the expo documentation which was really detailed and together with a bit of googeling I managed to implement it and to update the syntax.
 I also installed react-navigation to create the navigation between the two screens.

 The big struggle for this week was to get started with the project, figuring out how to set it up in expo and and finding a new (react-native friendly) way of structuring the code.

 If I had more time:
 - I would have loved to create a chart for the weekly steps.
 I installed react-native-chart and some other dependencies to the package.json but sadly I couldn't get it to work :(